venanzio/languid/README.md

 ## langtest.hs
-text-based interface: you can choose to do
+text-based interface: you can select to do
   read-testing: guess the translation of a word
   write-testing: guess the word, given the translation
   look-up: search a work, add it if it's not in the dictionary